-Synthetic turf is a non-abrasive surface that plays like natural grass.
-It is very durable and can withstand virtually unlimited play unlike natural turf.
-There are many benefits of synthetic turf fields including:
+Synthetic turf is a grass-like surface material made of synthetic fibers that replicates natural grass.
+However, unlike natural grass, synthetic turf is very durable and can withstand virtually unlimited play.
+There are many benefits of synthetic turf fields, including:

-- Rain drains off of the field quickly so it can be used all year in a variety of weather conditions without harming the field.
+- Rain drains off of the field quickly, so it can be used all year round in a variety of weather conditions.

-- The field maintains its resilient qualities over time and will not stiffen, thus enabling athletes to enjoy a consistent natural bounce to the surface throughout the life of the field.
+- Synthetic turf fields maintain their resilient qualities over time and will not stiffen, thus enabling athletes to enjoy a consistent natural bounce to the surface throughout the life of the field.

-All of Arlington’s synthetic turf fields are installed by certified professionals and adhere to STC Guidelines .
-Each field is tested annually to be sure it meets or exceeds national standards for their ability to absorb shock and reduce impact.
+All of Arlington’s synthetic turf fields adhere to Synthetic Turf Council (STC) Guidelines and American Society for Testing and Materials (ASTM) requirements, including those for physical property characteristics, permeability, relative abrasiveness, lead content and impact attenuation.
+Each field is tested annually to ensure it meets or exceeds national standards for shock absorption and impact attenuation.

 Arlington is strategically moving forward with synthetic turf fields.
-Washington-Lee’s War Memorial Stadium renovation is under-laid with a shock-absorbing pad, which has been proven to reduce the number and severity of concussions.
-Arlington is piloting a vulcanized rubber material known as EPDM (Ethylene Propylene Diene Monomer) for the infill at the two fields at Williamsburg MS instead of crumb rubber, which is used on the rest of Arlington’s synthetic fields.
-EPDM resembles crumb rubber and plays like crumb rubber, but is not made from recycled material.
+All of the stadium fields at Arlington’s three high schools are underlain with shock-absorbing pads, which have been proven to reduce the number and severity of concussions.
+Arlington continues to monitor research on crumb rubber made from recycled tires.
+Arlington has also used an alternative infill at recent synthetic turf installations at Williamsburg Middle School and Greenbrier Park/Yorktown High School.
+These fields use EPDM (Ethylene Propylene Diene Monomer) for the infill, which resembles crumb rubber and plays like crumb rubber, but is not made from recycled materials.

-The initial investment for the installation of a full-size, crumb rubber synthetic turf field is more costly – about $700,000, compared to $70,000–$125,000 – for a high-quality, natural grass field.
-However, natural grass fields are much more expensive to maintain over the field’s life and a synthetic turf field can support as much as five times the amount of play as grass, even in bad weather, without degrading the field.
+The initial investment for the installation of a full-size, synthetic turf field is more costly than for a high-quality, natural grass field.
+However, natural grass fields are much more expensive to maintain and a synthetic turf field can support as much as five times the amount of play as natural grass, even in bad weather, without degrading the field.